 The 2013 Dolce initially offers a bouquet with aromas of an orange peel zest but as it opens aromas of honeysuckle and apricot show along with a noticeable nutty nuance including both hazelnut and almond.
 Features a lovely mouth feel – a softness that extends across the palate from start to finish – with a simultaneous brightness showing from the acidity.
 The mouth feel is supple in nature but not heavy or viscous.
 This wine is very sweet (perhaps sweeter than we recall from other vintages) although it is slightly tempered by the acidity.
 Shows flavors of apricot and a number of baking spices including clove and a hint of vanilla that lingers on the long, sweet finish.

-Incidentally the 1999 Dolce vintage earned a special nickname of St. Nicholas – out of all the vintages to date, this one was harvested the latest – on December 6, 1999.
+Incidentally the 1999 Dolce vintage earned a special nickname of St. Nicholas and out of all the vintages to date, this one was harvested the latest – on December 6, 1999.
+Usually the Dolce wine is already pressed off by this date.

 Chardonnay